Flag of Earth: League of Nations

-The League of Nations was the first worldwide intergovernmental organisation whose principal mission was to maintain world peace.
-It was founded on 10 January 1920 by the Paris Peace Conference that ended the First World War.
-The main organization ceased operations on 20 April 1946 but many of its components were relocated into the new United Nations.
+The League of Nations was the first worldwide intergovernmental organization whose principal mission was to maintain world peace.
+It was founded on 10 January 1920 by the Paris Peace Conference that ended World War I. The main organization ceased operations on 20 April 1946 but many of its components were relocated into the new United Nations.

 The semi-official flag of the League of Nations was created in 1939.
 It features the organization emblem on the white background, placed in the centre.
 The emblem consists of a blue pentagon, with a white five-pointed star within it, with each of its points touching its vertexes, and a white five-pointed star placed within the other star, that does not touches its sides.
 It symbolized five inhabited continents, and "five human races".
 Above the pentagon is a text written in capital blue letters that reads "League of Nations", while below the pentagon, is text written in the same style, that "Société des Nations".
-They are written respectively in English, and French, two co-official languages of the League of Nations.
+They are written respectively in English and French, two co-official languages of the League of Nations.

 In science fiction

 Star Trek

 In Star Trek science fiction media franchise created by Gene Roddenberry, Earth is governed by a single world government, the United Earth, which itself is a founding member of the United Federation of Planets.

-In 1991 Star Trek VI: The Undiscovered Country film, set in the year 2293, the flag of the United Earth consists of two equally-sized horizontal stripes, of red and blue colour, with a equilateral triangle at the hoist.
+In 1991 Star Trek VI: The Undiscovered Country film, set in the year 2293, the flag of the United Earth consists of two equally-sized horizontal stripes, of red and blue colour, with an equilateral triangle at the hoist.
 Within the white triangle is placed the emblem that features a planet, and rising sun behind it, placed within the light blue circle.
 It depicts the top half of the globe, placed in the bottom portion of the emblem.
 The planet includes a coordinate grid, and fictional white landmasses.
 Behind the globe is depicted a top half of a yellow sixteen-pointed star rising over the planet.

 In the fourth season of the 2001 Star Trek: Enterprise television series, set in the year 2154, the flag of the United Earth depicts an emblem that includes a circle depicting a map of the world, centred on the prime meridian, and one olive branch placed to the left of the map.
 The boundary of the circle, landmasses and the branch are colour in golden colour, while the water on the map, in dark blue.
 The emblem is placed on the white background, slightly off-center to the right.
 Above and below the emblem are two thin horizontal lines, that consist of small parallelogram placed next to each other.
 The flag and emblem appears in the episodes "Home", "The Forge", and "Demons".
 The emblem also appears in the 2020 Star Trek: Lower Decks animated television series, in the episode "An Embarrassment of Dooplers".